 NVMe (non-volatile memory express) technology is available as a service in the AWS cloud.
 Coupled with 100 Gbps networking, NVME SSDs open new frontiers of HPC and transactional workloads to run in the cloud.
 And because it’s available “as a service,” robust HPC storage and compute clusters can be spun up on-demand, without the capital investments, time delays, and long-term commitments usually associated with High-Performance Computing (HPC).

 In this post, we look at how to leverage AWS i3en instances for performance-sensitive workloads that previously would only run on specialized, expensive hardware in on-premises datacenters.
 This technology enables both commercial HPC and research HPC, where capital budgets have limited an organization’s ability to leverage traditional HPC.
-It also bodes well for demanding AI and machine learning workloads, which can benefit from HPC storage coupled by 100 Gbps networking directly to GPU clusters.
+It also bodes well for demanding AI and machine learning workloads, which can benefit from HPC storage coupled with 100 Gbps networking directly to GPU clusters.

 According to AWS, “i3en instances can deliver up to 2 million random IOPS at 4 KB block sizes and up to 16 GB/s of sequential disk throughput.”
 These instances come outfitted with up to 768 GB memory, 96 vCPUs, 60 TB NVMe SSD, and they support up to 100 Gbps low-latency networking within-cluster placement groups.

-NVMe SSDs are directly attached to Amazon EC2 instances and provide maximum IOPS and throughput, but they suffer from being pseudo-ephemeral; that is, whenever the EC2 instance is shut down and started back up, a new set of empty NVMe disks are attached, possibly on a different host.
+NVMe SSDs are directly attached to Amazon EC2 instances and provide maximum IOPS and throughput, but they suffer from being pseudo-ephemeral; that is, whenever the AWS EC2 instance is shut down and started back up, a new set of empty NVMe disks are attached, possibly on a different host.
 Thus, data loss results as the original NVMe devices are no longer accessible.
 Unfortunately, this behavior limits the applicability of these powerful instances.

 Customers need a way to bring demanding enterprise SQL database workloads for SAP, OLA, data warehousing, and other applications to the cloud.
 These business-critical workloads require both high availability (HA) and high transactional throughput, along with storage persistence and disaster recovery capabilities.

-Customers also want to run commercial HPC and research HPC in the cloud, along with AI/deep learning, 3D modeling, and simulation workloads.
+Customers also want to run commercial HPC and research HPC Solutions in the cloud, along with AI/deep learning, 3D modeling, and simulation workloads.

 Unfortunately, most EC2 instances top out at 10 Gbps (1.25 GB/sec) network bandwidth.
 Moderate HPC workloads require 5 GB/sec or more read and write throughput.
 Higher-end HPC workloads need 10 GB/sec or more throughput.
 Even the fastest class of EBS, provisioned IOPS, can’t keep up.